-The two notions can be set apart by elaborating over the definition of "taṣdīq" vs. "takdhīb" in the context of allegorical interpretation of the words of the Prophet and/or the Qur'ān.112 Al-Ghazzālī offers a hermeneutical formula which can serve as a yardstick in determining whose theological teachings may "implicitly" accuses the Prophet of being a liar and hence an apostate accuser:
+The two notions can be set apart by elaborating over the definition of "taṣdīq" vs. "takdhīb" in the context of allegorical interpretation of the words of the Prophet and/or the Qur'ān.
+112 Al-Ghazzālī offers a hermeneutical formula which can serve as a yardstick in determining whose theological teachings may "implicitly" accuses the Prophet of being a liar and hence an apostate accuser:

 The acknowledgment of the veracity (al-taṣdīq) [of the Prophet] concerns the message, or rather the messenger.
-It means, in its true sense, to concede the existence $[al-wuj\bar{u}d]$ of what the Prophetpeace be upon him- related its existence.
-The existence, however, has five levels; neglecting this fact causes each school to blame its adversaries for being an accuser of the Prophet as a liar $(al-takdh\bar{t}b)$.
+It means, in its true sense, to concede the existence [al-wujūd] of what the Prophet-peace be upon him- related its existence.
+The existence, however, has five levels; neglecting this fact causes each school to blame its adversaries for being an accuser of the Prophet as a liar (al-takdhīb).
 The existence is either 'essential,' 'sensory,' 'imaginative,' 'conceptual,' or 'similar.'
-Whoever acknowledges, on any of these five levels, the existence of what the Prophet-peace be upon him- related its existence, he then cannot be called the accuser of the Prophet as a liar.113 unprecedented and specific to al-Ghazzālī himself.
+Whoever acknowledges, on any of these five levels, the existence of what the Prophet-peace be upon him- related its existence, he then cannot be called the accuser of the Prophet as a liar.113

+That is to say, any existents (anything which can be pointed to as an existent "being") in the words of the Prophet necessarily belong to one of the five modes al-Ghazzālī lists here.
+This ontological categorization is unprecedented and specific to al-Ghazzālī himself.
 It follows that an allegorical interpretation which goes beyond these five levels and assigns an empty metaphorical concept to the Prophet's words suggests, consequently, a sort of deception in words of the Prophet or accusing him of falsity.
 Whatever being in the revealed texts must, therefore, correspond to one mode of existence explicated by al-Ghazzālī.